Become a Vendor

 If a written submission is a barrier to applying, just come chat with us and we can complete the paperwork together.

-We also host quarterly Open Houses for folks interested in becoming vendors at the market.
+We host quarterly Open Houses on the second Wednesday of the quarter from 11:30am - 1pm for folks interested in becoming vendors at the market.

 Read the Guidelines carefully.
 They aren't too long and have a wealth of information about the priorities at our market.
 Every market is different!